MIROC-DOC/model_description/md_en/d-hori.md

          =  \frac{1}{I} \sum_{i=1}^{I} \sum_{j=1}^{J}
                X_{ij} {Y_n^{m*}}_{ij} w_j
 $$

-> <span id="Deployment factor" label="Deployment factor">\blendon[Deployment factor </span>.
+> <span id="Deployment Factor" label="Deployment Factor">\\\.com[Deployment Factor]</span>

-expressed as follows.
+.
-When evaluating the sum of the integral, you can substitute the sum of , See Gauss's trapezoidal formula for the $\lambda$ integral, Use the Gauss-Legendre integral formula for the $\mu$ integral.
+When evaluating by replacing the integral with the sum, See Gauss's trapezoidal formula for the $\lambda$ integral, We use the Gauss-Legendre integral formula for the $\mu$ integral.
 $\mu_j$ is the Gauss latitude and $w_j$ is the Gauss load.
-The $\lambda_i$ is an evenly spaced grid.
+Also, $\lambda_i$ is a grid of evenly spaced Gauss loads.

-Using spectral expansion,
-The grid point values for the terms containing the derivatives are found as follows.
+Using the spectral expansion, we can obtain a new formula for Gauss-Legendre integration, The grid point values for the terms containing the derivatives are found as follows.

 $$